TrofimovVladislav5/cpp-warships/README.md

 3) Code refactor

 ## Features
+1) Better save loaders :see_no_evil:
-1) Command pattern wrapper around input parser :see_no_evil:
+2) Command pattern wrapper around input parser :see_no_evil:
+3) Execute commands from file :see_no_evil:
-2) Game settings in file :see_no_evil:
+4) Game settings in file :see_no_evil:
-3) Better save loaders :see_no_evil:
-4) Make saves folder selectable :see_no_evil:
+5) Process logger :see_no_evil:

 ## Bugs
-1) Field view empty line while printing :broken_heart:
+1) Field view empty line while printing :mending_heart:
-2) List of ships can go below 0 :broken_heart:
+2) List of ships can go below 0 :mending_heart:
-3) Program crashes when trying to load file that was saved in Intialization state :mending_heart:
+3) Program crashes when trying to load file that was saved in Initialization state :mending_heart: